NATO flexes military muscle near Russia

 - American tanks and troops also took part in military drills in Zagan, Poland

-(CNN)NATO members flexed their military muscle in Russia's backyard Monday, as allied battle ships headed toward the Black Sea while American tank fire echoed across Polish plains.
+(CNN)NATO members flexed their military muscle in Russia's backyard Monday, as allied warships headed toward the Black Sea while American tank fire echoed across Polish plains.

 The naval force "Standing Maritime Group 2," which consists of eight vessels from eight NATO member states, is going to the Black Sea to participate in an exercise off the coast of Romania known as "Sea Shield."